blueoc-phucpham/notes/docs/index.md

 4. How do we create an admin account?
 Are there limits on the number of admin accounts?
 5. Can admin view/update/delete user's notes?
 Or deactivate user account?
 Can admin view all user's infomation?

 6. Does the design support mobile (responsive) functionality across different screen sizes?
-If not, what changes are needed?

 7. Is there a limit on how much note user can save?
 What should be done if one user spam very long note?